Home > Child Trust Fund and Junior ISA maturity > The next steps for your Child Trust Fund

 How can I invest my Child Trust Fund money?

-Find out more about investing your child trust fund money.
+Find out more about investing your Child Trust Fund money.

+Both of these ISAs invest in stocks and shares.
 It's worth remembering that the value of stocks and shares can fall as well as rise.
 This is normal for this type of investment, but you could get back less than has been paid in.

 Ready to make your choice?